Preaload Image

 You are a practicing Hindu and/or are of Hindu origin.

-What will happen during the course?
+What will happen during the course from 3rd – 7th March?

 Swamini Brahmaprajnananda will chant the verses and give an overview of the meaning.
-Listening with a clear sankalpa will bless you.
+The class will include a short meditation session.

 What does the sadhana involve?